asnar00/firefly/readme.md

 - supercompact view: want to see all the code !!!
 - class view: don't want to see all the code, just headers
 - want to see class.property etc not just property
-- restrict size of expanded
+- restrict size of expanded DONE
-- animate size to make it less jarring
+- animate size to make it less jarring DONE
-- reopen old trees
+- reopen old trees DONE
-- make sure buttons get highlighted properly
+- make sure buttons get highlighted properly DONE
-- serialise session
+- serialise session DONE
-- smooth motion
+- smooth motion DONE
 - noob comes with you
 - open/close logic for multiple references
 - loopback/recursion
 - some way of viewing "boundaries" eg. client/server/python
 - open dependents
 - tree extends upwards
-- session persistence
+- session persistence DONE
 - multiple sessions
 - restore scroll position on compact DONE
 - transitive close DONE